jnalanko/slt_to_dot/README.txt

              dollar symbols between all found sequences
     --debug: Label all nodes with the corresponding substrings

-Small example data file ESA.txt included in the project root.
+Small example data file example.txt included in the project root.
-Run the example with ./slt_to_dot -f ESA.txt
+Run the example after building with ./slt_to_dot -f example.txt